 Eligibility Criteria of Technical Internships at CERN

-• Must be a national of a CERN Member or Associate Member State
+- Must be a citizen of a CERN Member or Associate Member State

-• Have completed at least 18 months or 3 semesters of undergraduate studies by May 2025
+- Completed at least 18 months or 3 semesters of undergraduate study by the November 2025 selection round

-• Remain a full-time student during the internship
+- Registered as a full-time student during the internship period

-• Gather your CV in English or French (PDF format) and any supplementary documents like academic transcripts or reference letters.
+- Prepare your CV in English or French (PDF format)

 Required Documents for Technical Student Internships